Jim Gordon (character): Gordon and Batman's identity

 In most versions of the mythos, Gordon is ignorant of Batman's identity.
 There is usually the implication that Gordon is intelligent enough to solve the mystery, but chooses not to in order to preserve Batman's effectiveness and maintain his own plausible deniability.
 In the 1966 Batman film, Gordon explicitly states his desire not to know for just such a reason.

 In the pre-Crisis era, a 1952 story (Batman #71) shows Gordon trying to uncover Batman's identity merely for his own satisfaction, but Batman discovers Gordon's scheme and skillfully outwits him.
 A later story in the 1960s shows Gordon giving a bedridden Bruce Wayne (who had contracted a nearly fatal fever as Batman) "Chinese oranges", a natural treatment for the fever.
 Later, Bruce opines to Dick Grayson if it is possible that Gordon is beginning to suspect Batman's identity.

-In Batman: Year One, Gordon claims not to see the unmasked Batman well (whom his wife at that time, Barbara, also sees) because he wasn't wearing his eyeglasses.
+In Batman: Year One, Gordon claims not to see the unmasked Batman well because he wasn't wearing his eyeglasses, despite Batman being close enough to hand Gordon his infant son.
 Gordon suspects that Bruce Wayne may be Batman, though he never follows up on his suspicions.
 In Batman: The Animated Series, Gordon has implied he deliberately avoids deep investigation on the subject of Batman or Batgirl's identity.

 Likewise, in the 1980s Detective Comics storyline Blind Justice, the world at large incorrectly supposes Batman is dead and Gordon comments to Bruce Wayne that Batman has earned the right to retirement if he so desires.
 He then rather pointedly asks Bruce's advice on whether or not he should reveal that Batman still lives.